noritada/grib-rs/README.md

-  decode       Export decoded data info         Show identification information inspect      Inspect and describes the data structure list         List surfaces contained in the data help         Print this message or the help of the given subcommand(s)
+  decode       Export decoded data info         Show identification information inspect      Inspect and describes the data structure list         List layers contained in the data help         Print this message or the help of the given subcommand(s)

 Options: